-This section of the Traditional Fine Arts Organization (TFAO) catalogue Topics in American Art is devoted to the topic "American Cartoons and Comics."
+This section of the Traditional Fine Arts Organization (TFAO) catalogue Topics in American Art is devoted to the topic "American Cartoons and Comic Strips/Books."
 Articles and essays specific to this topic published in TFAO's Resource Library are listed at the beginning of the section.
 Clicking on titles takes readers directly to the articles and essays.
 The date at the end of each title is the date of publication in Resource Library.

 Following the listing of Resource Library articles and essays is the heading "TFAO references."
 Periodically TFAO conducts keyword searches from the Resource Library homepage relating to this topic.
 The count of pages within Resource Library citing the keywords indicates breadth of coverage in Resource Library for this topic.
 We recommend that researchers always search within Resource Library for additional material.
 Please see TFAO's page How to research topics not listed for more information.

 After "TFAO references" are links to online resources found outside the TFAO website.
 Online resources are gathered from TFAO catalogues.
 Following online resources is information about offline resources including museums, DVDs, and paper-printed books, journals and articles.
 Our goal is to present complete knowledge relating to this section of Topics in American Art.